MicrosoftDocs/windows-itpro-docs/education/get-started/use-school-data-sync.md

 Follow all the steps in this section to use SDS and sample CSV files in a trial environment.
 To use SDS in a production environment, see step 2 in [Try out Microsoft Education in a production environment](https://docs.microsoft.com/en-us/education/get-started/get-started-with-microsoft-education#setup-options) instead.

-You can watch the video to see how this is done, or follow the step-by-step guide.
+You can watch the video to see how this is done, or follow the step-by-step guide.</br>

 <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/ehSU8jr8T24?ecver=2" width="640" height="360" frameborder="0" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>